 option.
 If the fast indexing fails Frictionless will start over in normal mode and finish the process successfully.

-frictionless index table.csv --database sqlite:///index/project.db --table table --fast --fallback
+frictionless index table.csv --database sqlite:///index/project.db --name table --fast --fallback

 import sqlite3